 Kevin Desmond, TransLink CEO

-The new train cars are schedule to start arriving in 2018 and after extensive testing, enter into service by early 2019.
+The new train cars are scheduled to start arriving in 2018 and after extensive testing, enter into service by early 2019.

 Starting in January 2017, TransLink will begin service improvements using the existing fleet for the Expo, Millennium and Canada Lines and SeaBus, with additional bus and HandyDart service improvements beginning in April 2017.